jrouwe/OnlineFrontlines/README.md

 catalina start

-Edit <onlinefrontlines>/web/WEB-INF/config/global.properties and fill in the relevant hosts / ports and passwor and facebook informationds.
+Edit \<onlinefrontlines>/web/WEB-INF/config/global.properties and fill in the relevant hosts / ports and passwords and facebook information.

 Create the database with: